In the beginning

 The band’s first internet releases garnered interest, but Älymystö did not really become a part of Finland’s underground scene before exiting the studio and taking the stage.
 Over the next years Älymystö released a few EP’s worth of new material and toured in Finland, Russia and in the Baltic countries.

-In 2004 the band published their first EP, “Ontto seurakunta”, followed by their first full length album, Atomgrad, which was released in late 2005.
-Their latest release 19:38:00 is a split EP with And Then You Die, released by Skithund Records 2009-2010.
-The digital version of 19:38:00 was released in Christmas Eve 2009 and the collectors edition 12″ vinyl will be out 1st of May 2010, distributed by Kinkt Records.
+In 2004 the band published their first EP, “Ontto seurakunta”, followed by their first full length Ativan pills online album, Atomgrad, which was released in late 2005.
+In 2009 the split EP with And Then You Die, “19:38:00″, was released by Skithund Records / Kinkt Records.
+The latest release is a full-length compilation album “Unsealed (2002-2013)”, released by Ideal Sound in autumn 2013.

 Around 2003-2007 the band also managed their club, Vainohulluus, which brought a number of important industrial acts to Finland, including Scorn, Rosewater, Deutch Nepal, Noises of Russia and In Slaughter Natives, in addition to promoting some of the country’s finest industrial and avantgarde bands.